p4rsec/wordle/README.md

 ### UI/UX

 - **Responsive Design**: Optimized for all screen sizes
-- **Dark Mode**: Automatic theme detection
+- **Dark Mode**: Optimized contrast and visibility in dark mode
 - **Accessibility**: Keyboard navigation and screen reader support
-- **Visual Feedback**: Color-coded keyboard and grid tiles
+- **Visual Feedback**: Color-coded keyboard with opacity states for used letters
+- **Centered Layout**: Properly centered word grid and keyboard

-## 🎯 Word Categories
+## 📚 Word List

-The game includes 5-letter words from various programming and technology categories:

-- **Programming Languages**: REACT, NEXT, RUST, SWIFT, KOTLIN, DART, PHP, JAVA, SCALA
-- **Frameworks & Tools**: VUE, ANGULAR, DOCKER, REDIS, MONGO, GITHUB, AWS, GCP
-- **Build Tools**: WEBPACK, VITE, ROLLUP, ESBUILD, SWC, BABEL
-- **Databases**: POSTGRES, MYSQL, SQLITE, CASSANDRA, DYNAMO
-- **Monitoring**: ELASTIC, KIBANA, PROMETHEUS, GRAFANA, SENTRY
-- **And many more...**
+The game features a comprehensive list of 2,315 carefully curated 5-letter words, providing a rich and varied gameplay experience.
+The word list includes:

+- Common English words
+- Everyday vocabulary
+- Accessible language for all players
+- Balanced difficulty levels

 ## 📊 Statistics